airsplay/vokenization/README.md

 We thank the reviewers and [Yixin Nie](https://easonnie.github.io/) and [Jie Lei](https://www.cs.unc.edu/~jielei/) for their helpful discussions.
-Part of the code are built based on huggingface [transformers](https://github.com/huggingface/transformers) and facebook [xlm](https://github.com/facebookresearch/XLM) and [faiss](https://github.com/facebookresearch/faiss).
+Parts of the code are built based on huggingface [transformers](https://github.com/huggingface/transformers) and facebook [xlm](https://github.com/facebookresearch/XLM) and [faiss](https://github.com/facebookresearch/faiss).

-4K3.